JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 ## Troubleshooting

-While different SSO providers have varying UI's and nomenclature ultimately the SAML response and attribute statement should look similar.
+While different SSO providers have varying UIs and nomenclature, ultimately the SAML response and attribute statement should look similar.

 **Common Problems:**

 - Infinite Redirect Loop
-  - An infinite redirct loop can occur it the SAML subject is incorrect or not present or if the required SAML attribute `email` (case sensitive) is not present
+  - An infinite redirct loop can occur if the SAML subject is incorrect or missing or if the required SAML attribute `email` (case-sensitive) is not present.

 **SAML Subject**

 A common problem during SSO configuration is an incorrect SAML subject.
-An example of a correct subject is bellow:
+Here is an example of a correct subject:

 ```xml
 <saml2:Subject>